Skip to content

 The bottom line is that there are a number of circumstances during New York estate administration and trust administration in which a fiduciary should provide an accounting.
 It’s important to seek the advice of qualified estate and trust lawyers whenever an accounting is involved.

 If you are an executor or trustee with fiduciary duties in New York, it’s important to consult with and retain experienced trust and estate lawyers.
 The knowledgeable and compassionate team at Russo Law Group, P.C., provides professional services and advice regarding estate planning, estate and trust administration in New York, as well as long-term care expenses, asset transfers, gifting, penalty periods, pooled trusts, and more.
 Take advantage of our comprehensive website as well as our free seminars and webinars to learn more about how Russo Law Group, P.C. provides peace of mind.
-Please contact our law firm to speak with one of our experienced elder law and estate planning attorneys today at 1 (800) 680-1717.

 1. Release, Refunding, and Waiver Agreements.
 In these circumstances, it may seem that no accounting is necessary.
 However, in some cases, it may be prudent for the fiduciary to petition the Court for a decree from the Court judicially settling the accounts of the estate or trust.